-The Manufacturing Engineering Tripos is a unique two-year programme that combines a theoretical and practical exploration of manufacturing principles and practice.
+The Manufacturing Engineering Tripos is a unique two-year programme that combines technology with management, and theory with application to prepare students for leadership roles in manufacturing and engineering.
 The course will develop your understanding of how the engineering, financial, organisational and human aspects of firms work.
 This spans all aspects of the firm, from the design of new products, materials and production technologies, industrial engineering, through to marketing, business strategy and operations management.
 The course has an international flavour, with many students involved in activities with other European students of manufacturing through the ESTIEM organisation.
 Students in their 4th year also organise an international study tour, and in recent years have visited Scandinavia, Korea, Trinidad & Tobago, Singapore & Malaysia, India, Brazil, China & Japan and the USA.
+This year the students are planning a tour in the Netherlands.